 If the first argument is "-", then the output is returned via the rndc response channel and printed to the standard output.
 Otherwise, it is written to the secroots dump file, which defaults to named.secroots, but can be overridden via the secroots-file option in named.conf.

 See also rndc managed-keys.

-Enable, disable, or reset the serving of stale answers as configured in named.conf.
-Serving of stale answers will remain disabled across named.conf reloads if disabled via rndc until it is reset via rndc.
+Enable, disable, reset, or report the current status of the serving of stale answers as configured in named.conf.